-Civic Engagement is considered to be at the heart of the mission of Wagner College.
-The IMPACT Scholars program formally known as the Civic Engagement Certificate program is designed for students who have a passion for community service and a desire to continue and advance their commitment to Civic Engagement.
-Program participants work with the Center for Leadership and Engagement to be facilitators, connectors and conveners that seek to spur collaboration among Wagner students, faculty, staff, and the Staten Island community.
-In an effort to deepen student learning, sustain civic participation, and bring about positive social change the program provides participants with spaces to explore their understanding of citizenship, their responsibility to contribute to the public welfare, and to access the necessary resources to aid in the development of their civic identity.
+Program participants work with the Center for Leadership and Engagement to be facilitators, connectors, and conveners that seek to spur collaboration among Wagner students, faculty, staff, and the Staten Island community.
+In an effort to deepen student learning, sustain civic participation, and bring about positive social change, the program provides participants with opportunities to explore their understanding of citizenship, their responsibility to contribute to the public good, and to access the necessary resources to aid in the development of their own civic identity.
 This is accomplished through a combination of experiences that include but are not limited to:

 - Explorations of scholarly work